Kaholo/kaholo-plugin-aws-ec2/README.md

 1. Access Key - This is a parameter taken from the vault to access AWS
 2. Secret Key - This is a paramer taken from the vault to access AWS
 3. Region
-4. Instance ID - The instance IDs.
+4. Instance IDs - Array of instance IDs.
+5. Filters - Array of filters
-5. DryRun (boolean) - hecks whether you have the required permissions for the action, without actually making the request, and provides an error response.
+6. DryRun (boolean) - hecks whether you have the required permissions for the action, without actually making the request, and provides an error response.
-6. Max Results - The maximum number of results to return in a single call.
+7. Max Results - The maximum number of results to return in a single call.
 To retrieve the remaining results, make another call with the returned ```NextToken``` value.
-7. Next Token - The token to request the next page of results
+8. Next Token - The token to request the next page of results